 Our findings consistently demonstrated the educational vulnerability of racially and socioeconomically marginalized groups, regardless of hurricane exposure.
 Grade cohorts with greater shares of Black, American Indian/Alaska Native, Hispanic, and economically disadvantaged students performed more poorly on standardized testing in both math and reading/language arts.
 This comports with previous findings that these groups are at a systematic disadvantage in terms of standardized testing and overall educational attainment (32, 33).
 These disparities stem in large part from school segregation and “policies associated with school funding, resource allocations, and tracking [that] leave minority students with fewer and lower-quality books, curriculum materials, laboratories, and computers; significantly larger class sizes; less qualified and experienced teachers; and less access to high-quality curriculum” (34).
 In contrast, grade cohorts with greater shares of Asian students tended to perform better overall, which scholars attribute to unique cultural attributes (35–37).
 Counties with greater shares of special education students tended to perform better on standardized testing, which may be indicative of the fact that they have more resources available to invest in diagnostic assessment and individual education programs.
 As a result, they are more readily able to identify students most at-risk or in greatest need post-hurricane and provide them with necessary resources and teacher attention.
 Counties with greater shares of English language learner students may have had worse reading/language arts scores due to language barriers (38).
 County-level socioeconomic status based on those living in poverty and residents with a college degree also tended to be strongly associated with academic performance.

 This study has several limitations.
 First, standardized testing is not a complete representation of students’ academic success and potential as opposed to a more holistic measure such as grade point average.
 However, unlike grade point average, which is weighted differently across schools, test scores are easily accessible and comparable across school districts, counties, subjects, and time.
-Second, the county was the smallest spatial unit available to capture hurricane exposure and relevant covariates.
+Second, potentially salient covariates on the grade cohort and county levels were not available in the SEDA dataset, including student gender composition; rates of public, private, and charter schools; or variables pertaining to school performance or funding.
+Third, the county was the smallest spatial unit available to capture hurricane exposure and relevant covariates.
 Given the large size of counties and the many diverse schools within each of them, future analyses should consider using a more granular spatial unit of analysis such as a school district to have greater variance and better capture actual hurricane exposure and grade cohort composition.
-Third, our difference-in-difference approach does not account for the cumulative effects of repeated hurricane exposure over the ten-year study period that may have compounding, adverse effects on students’ educational success and school communities’ disaster recovery (39).
+Lastly, our difference-in-difference approach does not account for the cumulative effects of repeated hurricane exposure over the ten-year study period that may have compounding, adverse effects on students’ educational success and school communities’ disaster recovery (39).

 This study shows that the educational associations of hurricanes are not only highly variable by state, but that disparities in academic performance persist across racial/ethnic and sociodemographic lines, placing already disadvantaged students in positions of greater vulnerability to the effects of climate-related disasters.
 To increase children’s educational resilience to the effects of tropical cyclones, policymakers should address both disaster-related educational procedures and policies, as well as underlying sociodemographic educational disparities.